imperialwicket/imperialwicket.com/content/post/a-truth-framework-for-engineering-1-on-1-meetings.md

 ## Call for help

 Hopefully some managers/teams find this helpful.
 I'm excited about these methods, but I am also very interested in how others think they can be improved.

+Have you tried some or all of these techniques?
+What worked for you?
+Can this sort of technique have widespread success?

+What am I missing?
+What information is important that I'm not getting?

+I would genuinely love to improve upon this and find greater success in improving my team and maintaining the positive enthusiasm and engagement of its members.